Netcash-ZA/PayNow-VirtueMart/README.md

 There is a demo site if you want to see Joomla VirtueMart and the Sage Pay Now gateway in action: http://virtuemart.gatewaymodules.com

-Feedback, issues & feature Requests
+Feedback, issues & feature requests
 -----------------------------------
 If you have any feedback please contact Sage Pay South Africa or log an issue on GitHub